 By: Lt.
 Troy Murray (DARE Officer)

-On November 14, 2018, after successfully completing the requirements of the DARE (Drug Abuse Resistance Education) program, fifteen fifth grade students from Riverdale Academy received their graduation certificates.
+On November 13, 2019, after successfully completing the requirements of the DARE (Drug Abuse Resistance Education) program, eleven fifth grade students from Riverdale Academy received their graduation certificates.

-After students opened the ceremony with prayer and the pledge of allegiance, those in attendance learned a brief history of the DARE program, watched the students perform skits and heard the reading of the winning DARE report.
+After students opened the ceremony with prayer and the pledge of allegiance, those in attendance learned a brief history of the DARE program, heard the reading of the winning DARE report and watched the students perform five skits.
 Sheriff Glen Edwards also spoke briefly and reinforced the importance of making good decisions.

-Students recognized for exceptional DARE reports were Hanna Catherine Huddleston (1st place), Charity Williamson (2nd place), and Mary Claire Jones (3rd place).
+Students recognized for exceptional DARE reports were Destiney Bohannon (1stplace), Ally Kate Hillman (2ndplace) and Abbie Jowers (3rdplace).
 Following the ceremony, a reception was held in the lunchroom for the graduates and their guests.